Simmons-Boardman Publishing

 Simmons-Boardman Publishing is an American publisher, specializing in industry publications.
 It is headquartered in New York City, New York, and has offices in Chicago, Omaha, and Falmouth, Cornwall, UK.
 The company was created from a merger of The Railroad Gazette and Railway Age in 1908; the company's name was derived from Gazette's vice president, E. A. Simmons, and editor, William H. Boardman.
+In 2006, it acquired Davison Publishing.